tramex/tramex/docs/src/development.md

 ## Debug mode

-To run the application in debug mode, you can run the following command :
+To run the application in debug mode, you can run the following command:

 ```bash
 # this will activate the debug features in tramex and tramex-tools